simplecrypto/powerpool/doc/push.rst

     127.0.0.1 6855 DOGE _check_new_jobs signal=1 _single_exec=True __spawn=1

+The reason for all this is that we can change which powerpool servers recieve push block notifications without needing to restart any powerpool servers or coinservers.
+A hardcoded implementation is simpler to setup, although more brittle.

 Powerpool config
 ----------------

 Now we need to update PowerPool's config to not poll, as it is no longer needed, and makes the coinserver's logs a lot harder to use.
-All that needs to be done is set the `poll` key to False for each currency you have push block setup for.
+All that needs to be done is set the ``poll`` key to ``False`` for each currency you have push block setup for.

 .. code-block:: python